Frequently Asked Questions About FACHEX

 What if I have not been employed at Boston College for 5 years yet, but my child is applying for college now.
 Can I apply for FACHEX anyway?

 No. You must meet the eligibility requirements above.
 If you are to become eligible for FACHEX benefits after your child has been accepted as a freshman, or has completed the freshman year of college at a different school, you must contact the coordinator at the desired participating FACHEX institution at that time to see if it is still possible for your child to apply for FACHEX.
-Many schools only accept FACHEX applications from incoming Freshman so it may be too late.
+Many schools only extend new FACHEX awards to incoming Freshman so it may be too late.
 The only exception to this would be a parent who would be FACHEX eligible by September of the year the student would be enrolled.
-In this case, a certification would most likely be granted, but at the discretion of the Benefits Office (email@example.com), and you should consult with them first if you have any question about your service dates.
+In this case, a certification would most likely be granted, but at the discretion of the Benefits Office (firstname.lastname@example.org), and you should consult with them first if you have any question about your service dates.

 Do I apply for FACHEX if my child wants to come to Boston College?

 No. If your child wishes to attend Boston College that is covered through Tuition Remission.
-FACHEX application is only required to attempt to transfer the tuition remission benefit to another Jesuit institution participating in the program.

 Can I apply for FACHEX for myself to study at a participating school?